 Plug your Social Media Channels

-Assuming you’ve removed your regular navigation bar off your landing page, it’s a good idea to plug your social media on the page.
+Assuming you’ve removed your regular navigation bar from your landing page, it’s a good idea to plug your social media on the page.
 If you are still in the stages of wanting to grow your business and your following, consider adding a small nod to your social pages on this landing page hidden past your submit button, either below the fold after your CTA button, or on a Thank You page after they have submitted their information to reduce the risk of your consumer navigating away to your social pages instead of submitting their information.

 Don’t Overlook Load Time